 In some countries, income tax rates can exceed 50% and are imposed on a progressive scale, with higher rates applying to higher earnings.
 The tax typically applies to worldwide income, including that which is derived from pensions, earnings, investments and rental property.

-However, it may be possible to reduce liability through a combination of prudent planning and authoritative advice.
+However, it may be possible to reduce liability through a combination of prudent planning.

 Double tax treaties should ensure that you do not have to pay the maximum level of tax twice on the same income – in such cases, tax credits usually apply.

-Income tax obligations are complex and are constantly changing, if you would like to know how the rules in your country of residence affect you and your worldwide assets, talk to Blacktower today.
+Income tax obligations are complex and are constantly changing, if you would like to know how the rules in your country of residence affect you and your worldwide assets, then get in touch with us.